jamesmcginnis/crab-camera-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/hacs/integration)

-WORK IN PROGRESS!!!!

-An Apple HomeKit-style scrollable camera card for [Home Assistant](https://www.home-assistant.io/).
+A scrollable camera card for [Home Assistant](https://www.home-assistant.io/).
+Display all your cameras in a horizontal strip — tap to view a full live feed, long-press for the native HA dialog.

 ## ➕ Add to HACS